pian13131/sngn/Leetcode/Leetcode.md

 - [x] 448 Find All Numbers Disappeared in an Array
 - [x] 645 Set Mismatch
+- [x] 41 First Missing Positive

+- key point is to use value as index

 `x ^ x ` equals 0